pondodev/Joke-Generator/README.md

 Fixed a typo

-NOTE: As of v1.1, this will NO LONGER WORK ON MACS
+NOTE: As of v1.1, this will NO LONGER WORK ON MACS (Sorry MAC users)